-14 The consultant in charge may cease mediation for an amicable settlement where mediation has been suspended pursuant to the provisions in the preceding Article, if the conditions under which the mediation has been suspended have not been cleared up even 6 months after such notification under the preceding Article was released.
+14 The consultant in charge may cease mediation for a case which has been suspended pursuant to the provisions in the preceding Article, if the conditions under which the mediation has been suspended have not been cleared up even 6 months after such notification under the preceding Article was released.
 However, such action may not be applied to cases where there are legitimate reasons why the situation has not been resolved.